txomon/python-tutorial/README.md

 ### From script to package

-This move is not really required, you can distribute python modules directly without being in a folder.
+This move is not really required, you can distribute python modules directly without being in a directory.
 However I have found that with time, all the applications are better split across different files, and these files are better off together inside a package.

-A package is a folder with a `__init__.py` in it.
+A package is a directory with a `__init__.py` in it.
 Therefore, let's:

-1. Create the folder `jr` for jupyter runner
+1. Create the directory `jr` for jupyter runner
 1. Create an empty `jr/__init__.py` file,
 1. Move `main.py` to `jr/main.py`
 1. Extract the last two lines from `main.py` to `__main__.py`